rkleyner/PGM-WES-Pipeline/README.md

 Citation: Zhu P, He L, Li Y, Huang W, Xi F, et al. (2015) Correction: OTG-snpcaller: An Optimized Pipeline Based on TMAP and GATK for SNP Calling from Ion Torrent Data.
 PLoS ONE 10(9): e0138824. doi: 10.1371/journal.pone.0138824

+## Python Program

+The Python program is used to determine if variants have an autosomal recessive inheritance pattern or are de novo.
+The program takes ANNOVAR formatted (avinput) files, and outputs avinput and BED files.
+Sibblings can be added or removed in order to make the program appropriate to use with various pedigrees.